Rapier (missile): Variants

-The location of the missile relative to the line-of-sight is measured using a system identical to the "chopper" system used in early infrared homing missiles.
-Instead of being mounted on the missile, the chopper was inside the launcher, and fed an image from the tracking camera which passes through the light from the flares.
+The location of the missile relative to the line of sight is measured using a system identical to the "chopper" system used in early infrared homing missiles.
+The chopper is inside the launcher, rather than on the missile, and feeds an image from the tracking camera which passes through the light from the flares.
 The chopper generates signals that encode the angle of the missile relative to "up" and the angle out from the centre, or "error off".
-The simple computer in the base then calculates the control inputs needed to bring the missile into the line-of-sight and sends them to the missile through the transmitter on the launcher platform and received on small antennas on the rear of the mid-body fins.
-The operator simply keeps the telescope's crosshairs on the target using the joystick, and the missile automatically flies into the line-of-sight.
-The basic concept is very similar to the one used by most anti-tank missiles, with the exception that those systems normally use small wires to send guidance information to the missile, rather than a radio link.
+The simple computer in the base then calculates the control inputs needed to bring the missile into the line of sight and sends them to the missile via the transmitter on the launcher platform, to the small receiver antennas on the rear of the mid-body fins.
+The operator simply keeps the telescope's crosshairs on the target using the joystick, and the missile automatically flies into the line of sight.
+The basic concept is similar to that used by most anti-tank missiles, except that those normally use small wires — rather than a radio link — to send guidance information to the missile.

 The missile contains a 1.4 kg warhead with a contact fuze and a single-stage solid-rocket motor that accelerates the missile to about 650 m/s, about Mach 2.
 Engagement time to the maximum effective range is about 13 seconds.
-Response time from the start of the target detection to missile launch is about six seconds, which has been repeatedly confirmed in live firing.
+Response time from initial target detection to missile launch is about six seconds, repeatedly confirmed in live firing.

 The whole system and its crew are delivered by two Land Rovers designated the Fire Unit Truck (FUT) and the Detachment Support Vehicle (DSV).
 Royal Artillery batteries comprised three troops each of four fire units, while RAF Regiment squadrons had eight fire units.
-By 1980, each Royal Artillery fire unit consisted of a 24-volt, 101 FC 1 tonne Land Rover towing the Rapier Launcher and carrying four missiles on board, a 109 in, 3/4 ton, 24 V FFR (Fitted For Radio) Land Rover towing a 1-ton Missile Supply Trailer (MST), containing up to 10 further missiles.
+By 1980, each Royal Artillery fire unit consisted of a 24-volt, 101 FC 1 tonne Land Rover towing the Rapier Launcher and carrying four missiles on board, a 109 in, 3/4 ton, 24 V FFR (Fitted For Radio) Land Rover towing a 1-ton Missile Supply Trailer (MST) containing up to 10 further missiles.
 Blindfire radar (see below) was only provided for a third of fire units in British Army service, but for all fire units in the RAF Regiment.